 The Back-DROP benefit shall have two portions: a lump-sum portion and a monthly benefit portion.
 The member's Back-DROP monthly benefit shall be calculated pursuant to the provisions applicable for service retirement set forth in R.S.
-11:1422 through 1423, subject to the following conditions:
+11:1421 through 1423, subject to the following conditions:

 - 1. Creditable service shall not include service credit reciprocally recognized pursuant to R.S.
 11:142. - 2.
-Accrued service at retirement shall be reduced by the Back-DROP. - 3.
+Accrued service at retirement shall be reduced by the Back-DROP period. - 3.
 Final average compensation shall be calculated by excluding all earnings during the Back-DROP period. - 4.
-Contributions received by the Fund during the Back-DROP period and any interest that has accrued on employer and employee contributions received during the period shall remain with the Fund and shall not be refunded to the employee or the employer. - 5.
-The member's Back-DROP monthly benefit shall be calculated based upon the member's age and service and the Fund provisions in effect on the last day of creditable service before the Back-DROP period. - 6.
-At retirement, the member's maximum monthly retirement benefit payable as a life annuity shall be equal to the Back-DROP monthly benefit. - 7.
-The member may elect to receive a reduced monthly benefit in accordance with the options provided in R.S.
-11:1423 based upon the member's age and the age of the member's beneficiary as of the actual effective date of retirement.
-No change in the option selected or beneficiary shall be permitted after the option is filed with the Board of Trustees.
+Contributions received by the Fund during the Back-DROP period and any interest that has accrued on employer and employee contributions received during the period shall remain with the Fund and shall not be refunded to the member or to the employer. - 5.
+The member's Back-DROP monthly benefit shall be calculated based upon the member's age and service and the Fund provisions in effect on the last day of creditable service before the Back-DROP period.